jpf/okta-get-id-token/README.md

 ## Initializing runtime dependencies using nix-shell

-We start with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) which specifies that this script is to interpreted by `nix-shell` - which gives this script the ability to configure its own dependencies automatically via the Nix package manager.
+We start with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) which specifies that this script is to interpreted by `nix-shell`, this gives the script the ability to automatically configure its own dependencies via the Nix package manager.

     #! /usr/bin/env nix-shell